nickcherry/cherry-pickings/db/posts/linear_regression.md

   </div>
 </figure>

 It's important to note that (without any transformations) the line of best fit only works when the data actually conforms to a linear trend.
-Assuming the requirement is met, we can get a lot of mileage from analytic approaches like this one.
+But assuming the requirement is met, we can get a lot of mileage from analytic approaches like this one.

 Now, you might be wondering how machine learning ties into all of this, considering that we could calculate a regression line with a well-sharpened pencil.
 The short answer is that <a target="_blank" href="https://en.wikipedia.org/wiki/Closed-form_expression">closed-form</a> expressions <a target="_blank" href="https://stats.stackexchange.com/a/23132">don't always perform well when dealing with large, multivariate datasets</a>; we'd prefer a solution that's easier to parallelize and less vulnerable to memory limitations.
 Furthermore, real-world problems often can't be solved by closed-form solutions, and it would be nice to have a more generic approach that can be applied to a wider range of scenarios.